How to Optimize Your Website for SEO Purposes

 Use one of these online services to discover great domain names:

 a) Instant Domain Search if you already know what you want.
-Go to that website, and then type in the desired domain name; you will see its availability in real time.
+Go to that website, and type in the desired domain name; you will see its availability in real time.
 Make minor changes (use synonyms, plurals, etc.) until you discover the best .com domain.

 instant domain search